The Secret River: Searching for the Secret River

 Grenville followed up The Secret River with a non-fiction book titled Searching for the Secret River in which she describes both the research she undertook into the history behind the book and her writing process.
 She chronicles how she changed from her original plan of writing a non-fiction book about her great-great-great-grandfather, Solomon Wiseman, to writing a fictional work.

 Use in curricula

 The Secret River is a text used for the Victorian Certificate of Education Year 12 English course.
-It is also used for the Western Australian TEE course through Secondary school.
+It is also used for the Western Australian ATAR course through Secondary school.
 The University of Sydney distributed 9,500 copies of The Secret River to enrolling first-year students in January 2011 as part of the inaugural 'First-Year Book Club', which aims to bring students together to discuss and debate big ideas around a common theme.

 As a "set text" it is included in the IGCSE (Grade 9 & 10) English Literature course for 2017–19.

 As a text used for Close Text analysis, The Secret River is included in the Tasmanian Certificate of Education (TCE) English Level 3 course.